edobry/chitin/shell/helpers/k8s-pipeline/README.md

 - `flags`: keywords which, when set, modify the operation of the function
    - `debug`: enables more detailed logging
    - `dryrun` simulates a run, printing out commands that would be executed
+   - `testing` disables validations and updates, to allow faster iteration
 - `subcommand`: the operation to be executed
    - `deploy`: the most common mode; `render` and then deploy the targeted deployments to the cluster
    - `render`: substitutes values and templates the targeted deployments, but prints out the results instead of deploying